vlsergey/react-indexdb-repo/README.md

 All `findId()` and `findIds()` calls are placed into single queue and optimized by using cursor over sorted ids.

 ## Properties and settings
+* `stamp` -- indicates the sequence number of changes in IDBObjectStore.
+Can be used for memoization cache cleanup (I.e. pass it to memoize function as argument of memoization to reread data from IDBObjectStore on changes).
-* `this.transformAfterIndexDb` -- method will be called after retrivieing element from IDBObjectStore and before returning it to user code.
+* `transformAfterIndexDb` -- method will be called after retrivieing element from IDBObjectStore and before returning it to user code.
 It's a good place for custom deserialization (`Date` handling, for example).
-* `this.transformBeforeIndexDb` -- method will be called before placing element in IDBObjectStore.
+* `transformBeforeIndexDb` -- method will be called before placing element in IDBObjectStore.
 It\`s a good place for custom `object` => `string` serialization.
-* `stamp` -- indicates the sequence number of changes in IDBObjectStore.
-Can be used for memoization cache cleanup (I.e. pass it to memoize function as argument of memoization to reread data from IDBObjectStore on changes).

 # Misc Classes